EPERLab/osemosys-cr-v2/docs/Model structure.rst

 the other hand, E7ELE is used for green hydrogen production, which is then distributed as E3HYD for sectors to consume :ref:`Figure 7c <figure7>`.

-A comprehensive list of technologies and fuels is ref:`resulting models sets section <resulting-models>`.
+A comprehensive list of technologies and fuels is :ref:`resulting models sets section <resulting-models>` .

 .. figure:: images/figure8.png
    :align:   center